Scalingo/documentation/_posts/platform/app/2000-01-01-slugignore.md

 ---
 title: .slugignore File
-modified_at: 2019-05-03 00:00:00
+modified_at: 2021-01-21 12:06:00
 tags: internals slugignore image size
 ---

 ## Background

-When you deploy an application, our build system is fetching all the required dependencies according to the programming language and the requirements of your project.
+When you deploy an application, our build system fetches all the required dependencies according to the programming language and the requirements of your project.
 For compiled languages, their executable or package is then built.
 All these files are gathered in an __application image__.
 This image is stored and